OpenKH/OpenKh/docs/tool/GUI.Kh1TextEditor/index.md

 1. Open one extracted `*.binl` or `*.kmb` file with **File > Open BINL/KMB**, or open the extracted `remastered` folder with **Open remastered folder**.
+2. When opening a folder, choose a language code such as `SP`, `UK`, or `US`.
+   Loading a single language is faster and uses substantially less memory; an **All languages** option is also available.
-2. Search for an entry and edit its text.
+3. Search for an entry and edit its text.
 When folder mode finds the exact same text in several files, it groups the occurrences into one entry and saves the edit to every listed location.
-3. Use **Save** to update the affected files. **Save as** is available in single-file mode.
+4. Use **Save** to update the affected files. **Save as** is available in single-file mode.

 The built-in KH1 table uses `01` for a space, `02` for a line break, and `00`